-In light of these things, it is not so very amazing that Miss Alcott's writings should be of the sort that they are.
-They are ungodly in their content and it is grievous that she is considered an acceptable author for children's reading by so many Christians.
+In light of these things, it is not so very amazing that Miss Alcott's writings should contain the questionable content that they do.
+It is a bit of a mystery why these things have been overlooked for so long among Christians.
 Let's consider some of the things which she has penned.

 Titus 2:3-5 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things; 4 That they may teach the young women to be sober, to love their husbands, to love their children, 5 To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.

 The next book, Little Men, is actually a story of what might be the "wish-it-were-so" variety.
 Here Alcott uses the Fruitland failure to make up the Plumbfield household, a sort of boarding school/orphanage that is co-educational.
 One of the great themes of the book is humanism, that the bad boys and girls can be made good by loving them and having a positive influence on them.
-(Proverbs 22:15 Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.)
+This is in direct conflict with what the scirptures tell us.
+Proverbs 22:15 Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.

 Continuing in Chapter XV we discover Alcott's "plan of salvation."
 We find "Mrs. Jo" telling "Dan" that she wants him to teach "Demi" what he knows about nature.
 Dan is surprised at this as he is a boy that has evil habits that he has been trying to stop.
 This trust by Mrs. Jo, due to his progress, is portrayed as reaching the tender heart under his rough exterior.
 We read that "...no more powerful restraint could have been imposed upon him than the innocent companion confided to his care."
 Now, we are familiar with the adage that "one bad apple spoils the whole bunch."
 This idea that Alcott is presenting here is not only anti-Biblical, it is contrary to a basic understanding of human nature that even unsaved people recognize.
-When you entrust an unsaved child that is basically innocent and naive to an unsaved child that has been well versed in the ways of evil, the one that has been exposed to evil will at least tell the other child things that it should not hear.
+It harks back to that deluded Transcendentalism of her youth, no doubt.
+When you entrust an unsaved child that is basically innocent and naive to an unsaved child that has been well versed in the ways of evil, and neither child has been born again, the one that has been exposed to evil will at least tell the other child things that it should not hear.
 How many kids over the centuries have gone bad because evil was introduced to them by other kids?!
-So, we see that Alcott substituted the responsibility for an innocent child for the work of the Holy Ghost and a new nature.
+So, we see that Alcott substituted responsibility for an innocent child for the work of the Holy Ghost and a new nature.
 If her idea was correct, then the best remedy for Hitler, Charles Manson, Jack the Ripper, Mao Tsetung, etc. would have been to have an innocent child placed in their care provided they showed some inclination to "improve."

 1 Corinthians 15:33 Be not deceived: evil communications corrupt good manners.